ralphy1017/sorteazy/README.md

 bkgsub() - Can be called after go() to subtract the background from the images.

            Arguments:
-           size - size of times to compute and subtract background from (default 100 pixels)
+           size - size of tiles to compute and subtract background from (default 100 pixels)

            Returns: Nothing, but prints field, image_dir, and new file pattern